The British Author Projects

 Here is the grading breakdown:

-I did the Edgar Rice Burroughs posts to show you how it is done.
+I did the Edgar Rice Burroughs posts.
 Please note below:

 You will post on the Padlet that matches your class:

-Finshed? - Run it through this check list to insure you have a 100.
+Finshed? - No you're not.
+Run it through this check list to insure you have a 100.

 The Revision Paper